DGtal 1.4.2

 See Fully convex envelope, relative fully convex envelope and digital polyhedra to see how to build fully convex hulls and digital polyhedra.

-Introduction to full digital convexity
+Introduction to full convexity

 The usual definition for digital convexity is as follows.
 For some digital set \( S \subset \mathbb{Z}^d \), \( S \) is said to be digitally convex whenever \( \mathrm{Conv}(S) \cap \mathbb{Z}^d = S \).
 Otherwise said, the convex hull of all the digital points contains exactly these digital points and no other.